Construction Project Management Services and Construction Books

 Taking photographs on a construction project is very useful for a number of reasons.

-Photographs of the project taken regularly, which includes the date and time, are beneficial in tracking progress.
+Photographs of the construction project taken regularly, which includes the date and time, are beneficial in tracking progress.

 Photographs are important to record safety incidents.
 These should be taken immediately after the incident occurred, before the site has been disturbed too much, and should include the date and time.

-Photographs can be used to discuss potential design or quality problems on the project with designers who aren’t stationed on the project construction site.
+Photographs can be used to discuss potential design or quality problems on the construction project with designers who aren’t stationed on the project construction site.

-In addition, photographs can be used to record problems on the project, such as; lack of access, or the client’s operations or other contractors impeding the work, or damage done by others to completed work.
+In addition, photographs can be used to record problems on the construction project, such as; lack of access, or the client’s operations or other contractors impeding the work, or damage done by others to completed work.

 Photographs of subcontractors’ poor quality work or lack of safety compliance provide a record which can be sent to their management.
+Managing your subcontractors.
+Ensuring your project is successful.

 It is becoming more common to include photographs with punch lists and quality inspections.
 Most specialized checklist software makes provision for the inclusion of photographs.
 Photographs record that the item was checked and meets the quality requirements (especially items that will become covered up) and they also record defects which allow those rectifying them to more easily find the fault.